toggledbits/PluginTools/README.md

     </action>
 ```

-So that tells us two important things about our implementation: (1) we must receive a single argument called `newTargetValue`, and (2) whatever else our implementation needs to do, we need to make sure write the value of `newTargetValue` to the `Target` state variable on the device.
+So that tells us two important things about our implementation: (1) the action must receive and handle a single argument called `newTargetValue`, and (2) whatever else our implementation needs to do, we need to make sure write the value of `newTargetValue` to the `Target` state variable (declared related) on the device.

 With that in mind, on to step 3... declaring our action implementation in the plugin's implementation file.
 In the `actionList` section, add the following: